traylerphi/lewansoul-lx-16a/README.md

 # What

-An application implemented in PYQT5 for configuring LewanSoul LX-16A bus servos through USB.
+A very simple application implemented in PYQT5 for configuring LewanSoul LX-16A bus servos through USB.

 Hopefully in a cross-platform way (I have no way to test on Windows), allows anyone with Python and PYQT5 to: